Raphael Kalinowski: Childhood

-From the age of 8, Kalinowski attended the Institute for Nobles at Vilna, and graduated with honors in 1850.
-He next attended the School of Agriculture (Instytut Agronomiczny) at Hory-Horki, near Orsha.
+From the age of 8, Kalinowski attended the Institute for Nobles in Vilnius, and graduated with honors in 1850.
+He next attended the Institute of Agriculture at Hory-Horki, near Orsha.

 Military career

-The Russians strictly limited opportunities for further education, so in 1853 he enlisted in the Imperial Russian Army and entered the Nicholayev Engineering Academy (Mikołajewska Szkoła Inżynierii).
+The Russians strictly limited opportunities for further education, so in 1853 he enlisted in the Imperial Russian Army and entered the Nicholayev Engineering Academy.
 The Army promoted him to Second Lieutenant in 1856.
 In 1857 he worked as an associate professor of mathematics, and from 1858 to 1860, he worked as an engineer who helped design the Odessa-Kiev-Kursk railway.

-In 1862 the Imperial Russian Army promoted him to captain and stationed him in Brest, Belarus, but he still sympathized with the Poles.
-He consequently resigned from the Imperial Russian Army in 1863 to serve as minister of war for the January Uprising, a Polish insurrection, in the Vilnius region.
-He determined never to sentence anyone to death nor to execute any prisoner.